-Although it is true that the ocean swell is not as dangerous as a tsunami, it does carry very long and strong waves, which can cause a lot of damage as long as the necessary measures are not taken in time to prevent this phenomenon.
+Although indeed, the ocean swell is not as dangerous as a tsunami, it does carry very long and strong waves, which can cause a lot of damage as long as the necessary measures are not taken in time to prevent this phenomenon.

 What is the ocean swell?

-It is a wave generated by storms at sea, accompanied by strong winds that come from far away from where the waves arrive, this type of event in the Pacific, are commonly on the ocean region in the southern hemisphere, same as their stay for long periods (days) on the same place and according to their intensity generate this type of traveling waves.
+It is a wave generated by storms at sea, accompanied by strong winds that come from far away from where the waves arrive, this type of event in the Pacific, is common in the ocean region in the southern hemisphere, same as their stay for long periods (days) on the same place and according to their intensity generate this type of traveling waves.

 It consists of the abnormal increase of the height of the wave, which is caused by the effect of friction between the surface of the sea and the wind, which is intensified with the passage of bad weather atmospheric systems that push the ocean waters towards the coast causing strong waves.